Whether heating, ventilation or lighting – slash the energy costs for your home by following these 11 tips.

 4. Maintain the ideal room temperature

 Heating your home improperly wastes energy.
 The ideal room temperature lies between 18 and 22 degrees.
 It shouldn't fall below this.
 After all, Otherwise, if the rooms become too cold, the walls and furniture cool down too.
 Then the air temperature will only get warmer when the walls and furniture have warmed up again.
 This wastes energy and money.
 You can save around 6 per cent on your heating bill for each degree you lower your thermostat.

 5. Leave space around radiators

 If there is furniture blocking the radiator, warm air is not able to circulate freely in the room.
 You should therefore never place furniture, particularly sofas, directly in front of a radiator.

 6. Bleed radiators regularly

 Gurgling radiators guzzle energy, since air in the pipes prevents the water – which is what carries the heat energy – from circulating properly.
 Bleeding radiators ensures that they warm up faster.

 7. Ventilate rooms properly

 8. Ventilate at least once per day

 Ventilate regularly – at least once per day – to prevent mould building up on ceilings and walls Stop draughts by using draught excluders or blankets at the base of doors between warm and cold rooms.

 Not only is the heating working overtime, but the lights are on so much longer at this dark time of the year.
 Make sure lights and lamps are fitted with the correct bulbs.
-The most energy-efficient and cheapest are LED lights.
+The most energy-efficient are LED lights.
+Although they are more expensive than conventional light sources, they are cheaper to operate.
 Dimming lights can also save energy.
 If you are unsure, seek advice from a specialist light retailer.

 10. Switch off lights